Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Introduction

 The restriction to gridded data is a major limitation in practice.
-To cater for irregular spatial data, \cite{Gerber_Nychka_2021_NN_param_estimation} propose passing the empirical variogram as input to a dense neural network (DNN), also known as a multi-layer perceptron (MLP).
-This approach presupposes that the variogram is a summary statistic that carries substantial information for estimation.
-However, the variogram is based on the second moment of the data only, and it is unlikely to be close to sufficient for complex non-Gaussian models; in these cases, the resulting neural estimator will likely not be statistically efficient.
-More generally, the approach suggested by \cite{Gerber_Nychka_2021_NN_param_estimation} is one in a class of neural approaches that bases estimation on a set of ``good'' summary statistics \citep[see also ][]{Creel_2017, Rai_2023}; such an approach can be expected to work well only if (near) sufficient summary statistics are indeed available.
+To cater for irregular spatial data, \cite{Gerber_Nychka_2021_NN_param_estimation} propose passing the empirical variogram as input to a multilayer perceptron (MLP).
+This approach assumes that the empirical variogram is a summary statistic that is highly informative of the parameters.
+However, while this approach is ideal for Gaussian models, the empirical variogram, which is based on the second moment of the data, is not sufficient for complex non-Gaussian models.
+More generally, the approach suggested by \cite{Gerber_Nychka_2021_NN_param_estimation} falls into a class of neural approaches that bases estimation on a set of hand-crafted ``good'' (preferably sufficient) summary statistics \citep[see also][]{Creel_2017, Rai_2023}.
 In practice, finite-dimensional sufficient statistics are not always available and often difficult to construct.
-Alternatively, one could treat each spatial datum as an independent input to a DNN; however, ignoring spatial dependence when building a neural estimator typically leads to a loss of statistical efficiency \citep{Rudi_2020_NN_parameter_estimation, Sainsbury-Dale_2022_neural_Bayes_estimators}, and such an estimator is again designed for a prescribed set of spatial sample locations, so that the network needs to be re-trained every time the spatial locations change (i.e., for every new data set).
+Alternatively, one could use an MLP that does not account for the spatial locations of the data; however, ignoring spatial dependence when building a neural Bayes estimator typically leads to poor results \citep{Rudi_2020_NN_parameter_estimation, Sainsbury-Dale_2022_neural_Bayes_estimators}, and such an estimator is again designed for a prescribed set of spatial sample locations, so that the network needs to be re-trained every time the spatial locations change (i.e., for every new data set).
 Hence, neural Bayes estimation from irregular spatial data remains an open and important problem.